yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 | AWS CLI | 2.x | https://aws.amazon.com/cli/ |
 | Git | Any | https://git-scm.com |

-> OpenTofu and Terragrunt are installed and managed by env0 automatically — no local installation needed.
+> OpenTofu and Terragrunt are installed and managed by env0 automatically — no local installation needed for deployments.

 ### Accounts